24 Hour Shooting, Health Club Directors Plead Not Guilty to Embezzling, LA Fitness Incidents

 Freddis Williams III was arrested in late February on suspicion of second-degree murder in the fatal stabbing last August of an 84-year-old-man outside of an LA Fitness Club in Chandler, Arizona, according to azcentral.com.
 The victim, Shivaswamy Hosakote, was found stabbed to death in his vehicle on Aug.
 18 in the club's parking lot.
 A Maricopa County Superior Court record showed investigators were able to recover fingerprints from Hosakote's vehicle and analysis confirmed the prints belonged to Williams, the court record said.

 Club Industry's Crime Briefs features recent notable crime-related news in the health club industry.
 Do you have news to share with us?
-Send your news, tips or story ideas to pr@clubindustry.com.
+Send your news, tips or story ideas to [email protected].
 You can also connect with us on Facebook, on Twitter @clubindustry and on LinkedIn.